Flexible floaters align with the direction of wave propagation: Theory

+We ignore the variation along $\T{y}$ and $\T{z}$ that are treated as very short directions ($L_y/L_x \ll 1$, $L_z/L_x \ll1$).
+The expressions above are valid up to corrections of order $O(\yt,\zt)$.
 The coordinates $x_c(t)$ and $y_c$ carry the horizontal position, and $\psi(t)$ denotes the yaw angle, i.e., the angle between the strip long axis and the direction of wave propagation, as shown in Fig.~\ref{FIG1_ModelImages}(b).
-We ignore the variation along $\T{y}$ and $\T{z}$ that are treated as short directions.
-The submerged volume $V_{sub}$ is parametrized using the same coordinates, except that $\T{z} \in [- L_z/2,- L_z/2 + \overline{h}]$.
+The position $y_c$ does not change in time in this model.
+The submerged volume $\Vsub$ is parametrized using the same coordinates, except that $\T{z} \in [- L_z/2,- L_z/2 + \overline{h}]$.
 The velocity of a point $\bs{r}$ on the strip is

 Equations of motion for $x_c(t)$ and $\psi(t)$ are given by Newton's law ($x$-component) and the angular momentum theorem ($z$-component),